51

 • [ ] Explained mutating-before-validating ordering

-• [ ] Described the risk of failurePolicy: Fail with a down webhook
+• [ ] Described the risk of failurePolicy: Fail with the engine down

 • [ ] Wrote a CEL ValidatingAdmissionPolicy rule